l3nz/cli-matic/README.md

 * boolean types
 * having a library of ready-made types that cover most cases
 * using spec for checking values
-* `:multiple` if true, the values for all instances are stored in an array
+* `:multiple` if true, the values for all options with the same name are stored in an array
 * `:env` if set, the default is taken from the current value of an envirnoment variable